Diabetes And Spicy Food

 For some individuals with diabetes, gastrointestinal issues may already be a concern.
 Spicy foods, particularly those containing chili peppers or cayenne, can potentially exacerbate symptoms such as acid reflux or stomach ulcers.
 If you have pre-existing gastrointestinal issues, it is advisable to consult with your healthcare provider before incorporating spicy food into your diet.

-See also Fatty Food And Diabetes
+See also Junk Food And Diabetes

 Interaction with Medications